ShareFile

-ShareFile is a secure content collaboration, file sharing and sync software that supports all the document-centric tasks and workflow needs of small and large businesses.
+ShareFile is a content collaboration, file sharing and sync software that supports all the document-centric tasks and workflow needs of small and large businesses.
 The company also offers cloud-based or on-premises storage, virtual data rooms and client portals.
 ShareFile is owned by Progress Software Corporation.

 History

 Early history

 Jesse Lipson, a self-taught programmer, built and launched ShareFile in November 2005 in Raleigh, North Carolina.

 Lipson created ShareFile after several of his website design clients asked him to build a password-protected area where they could set up folders and exchange business files with their clients.
 He felt FTP sites of the time were insufficient and saw an opportunity to create a web-based product.
 ShareFile launched without a free version or outside funding, and focused on acquiring only business customers.

 By 2011, ShareFile had 3 million users in 100 countries.
 ShareFile was included on the Inc. 500 list of Fastest Growing Private Companies in both 2010 and 2011.